NavigationContentFooter

 Important

 This migration method is not suitable for Database Instances with extensions installed.
-In such cases we recommend using the automatic migration method with our script or doing a manual dump/restore.
+In such cases, we recommend using the automatic migration method with our script or doing a manual dump/restore.

 There are three steps to completing a manual migration: creating a new PostgreSQL 13 instance, backing up your existing database using the Scaleway API, and finally restoring your backup on your new PostgreSQL 13 Instance.
 We walk you through these three steps below.

-• You have generated your API key
+• A valid API key

-• You have installed curl on your local computer
+• Installed curl on your local computer

 Creating a PostgreSQL 13 Instance